 - A tool to encourage services to work harmoniously together sharing vital assessment information to provide more efficient and better quality services.

 - A tool to promote early identification of additional needs and reduce the number of children and young people being referred for specialist assessment.
 However, where such assessments are required, the availability of the CAF will support this work by providing good quality background of information.

-The CAF includes a simple pre-assessment checklist to help practitioners identify children who would benefit from a common assessment, along with an assessment form.
 It is used by practitioners in a wide range of settings and circumstances.
 It provides agencies with the same standard baseline assessment from which more specialist assessments can be developed and will replace the numerous basic assessments which currently exist in and between services.